 Import of seasonal products from China

-When talking about the import of seasonal goods from China, we mean importing products like e.g. items for Halloween, St. Patrick’s Day, or on the occasion of various sport events, such as the World Cup in football.
+When talking about the import of seasonal goods from China, we mean importing products like e.g. items for Halloween, St. Patrick’s Day, or on the occasion of various sports events, such as the World Cup.

 This allows us to reduce transport costs due to less interest.
 The decreased traffic also results in faster formalities in ports and customs clearance.
 Thanks to this solution, you can save both time and money.
 Also, you don’t risk that your goods won’t arrive on time and that you won’t be able to sell them later.
 Besides, we encourage you always to insure your goods.
 This will protect you from losing products during transport, e.g. during a storm or flooding the container’s contents with seawater.